 Edmonton, Alberta T6E 1T5

-The Edmonton Naturalization Group is a volunteer group located in the Central Alberta Parkland Region.
+The Edmonton Native Plant Group is a volunteer group located in the Central Alberta Parkland Region.
 Its goal is to preserve the local native plant population in all its genetic diversity.

 E-Flora British Columbia -- Electronic Atlas of the Plants of British Columbia